sachink100/sachink100/README.md

 # Hi there, I'm Sachin Kumar 👋

 Welcome to my GitHub profile!
-I'm a DevOps enthisiast, passionate about anything related to DevOps.
+I'm a DevOps enthusiast, passionate about anything related to DevOps.
 Here's a little bit about me and what I'm working on:

 ## 🚀 About Me
 - 🌱 I’m currently learning AI.